 My breakfast and morning program is on air Monday from 8am to 12 noon.
 News, sport and weather is at 8:00am, 9:00am and 10:00am.
-At 9.30am John Deremus presents tales from years gone by in his “Passing Parade”, and after the 10.00am news Graham Ross has seasonal hints for your garden.
+At 9.30am John Deremus presents tales from years gone by in his “Passing Parade”.
 Occasionally at 11.30am, various series, relating to the performing arts from the golden years, conclude the program.

 A happy and entertaining musical experience awaits our listeners to start their week off with a variety of music mainly from the 1950s to the 1980s.
 From time to time, special features will include “This Day in Music”, “Spotlight On” a particular artist, “Album of the Day”, the “Golden Jukebox” celebrating different eras, “Hit Parade Number Ones” from years gone by and, of course, Elvis is always in the building.